Patient Education and FAQ’s

 How long will it take for bruising to go away after a rhinoplasty?

 People have tried many things to reduce bruising.
 This includes taking steroids during surgery and using Arnica.
-At this point in time, there is no quality research suggesting that these treatments work and therefore, treatments, like steroids, are not recommended.
-It is unlikely that Arnica causes damage or harm to the nose, so if patients are interested, this is something they can try however there is no good evidence suggesting it makes a big difference.
+At this point in time, there is no quality research suggesting that these treatments work, and therefore, treatments like steroids are not recommended.
+It is unlikely that Arnica causes damage or harm to the nose, so if patients are interested, this is something they can try; however, there is no good evidence suggesting it makes a big difference.

 Return to the top